Tut.By: State censorship and independent media

-2021 Crackdown
+2021 crackdown

 On May 18, 2021, the authorities blocked Tut.by accusing it of publishing 'prohibited information', including the content about "unregistered" Belarus Solidarity Foundation (BYSOL).
 BYSOL is an organization that supports victims of repressions in Belarus.
 The officials raided Tut.by office and homes of the staff.
 On the same day a criminal case has been initiated, accusing the website of tax fraud.

 On the same day 15 journalists, including Marina Zolotova, Anastasiya Prudnikava, Dzianis Burkouski, Maksim Pushkin, Ala Burkouskaya, were arrested and sent to the infamous Okrestina detention centre.
 Yury Zisser's widow cultural scientist Yulia Chernyavskaya was also detained and soon found by journalists in the cardiovascular care unit of Minsk hospital.
 The tax fraud charges pressed on Tut.by and its employees are acknowledged as fabricated and pursue only the goal to further block independent media in the country.

 On August 13, 2021, Tut.by, as well as its project, Zerkalo.io, were declared 'extremist' by the court ruling.
 Marina Zolotova faces up to seven years in prison.
 In early October 2021 a new criminal case was opened against Tut.by and its staff for alleged incitement to hatred.

 Zisser's widow was released only on January 13, 2022.
-Former Deputy Chief Accountant Maria Novik, VIce Director Irina Rybalka and Chief Accountant Angela Asad were released under a gag order without dropping charges.
+Former Deputy Chief Accountant Maria Novik, Vice Director Irina Rybalka and Chief Accountant Angela Asad were released under a gag order without dropping charges.
 On March 17, 2022, three more staff members were released under the same conditions: Chief Editor of Political and Economical News Block, Deputy Technical Director Alexander Daineko and manager of Publisher Box Andrew Avdeev.
 While imprisoned, Loiko lost her father and was unable to help her sister during an 8.5 months course of medical treatment.

 As of March 17, 2022, 5 women were still imprisoned: Executive Director Ludmila Chekina, Former Chief Editor Marina Zolotova, Chief Engineer Alla Lopatko, Project Manager of TAM.by Daria Danilova, and journalist Elena Tolkacheva.

 On June 14, 2022, TUT BY Media company that issued TUT.by was declared extremist by Minsk Economic Court.
 The court ordered to dissolve the company, prohibited all operations in Belarus and banned using its logos and symbols.

 By June 18, 2022, Tolkacheva and all other employees of Tut.by except Zolotova and Chekina were released from prison, however, they remained suspects, most of them have been put on the KGB terrorist list.
 Although it was initially stated that they would only face economic charges, on January 9, 2023, Zolotova and Chekina were officially accused of "inciting hatred" and "calls for sanctions, other actions aimed at harming the national security of the Republic of Belarus" under chapters 243.2 and 361.3 of State Criminal Code.
+In March 2023, both Zolotova and Chekina were sentenced to 12 years in a general regime penal colony.